henryharbeck/pydata-london-2025-hands-on-apache-iceberg/README.md

 ```

 ## Getting the data
-We are using gov.uk's `Price Paid Data` which registers every property sale in
+We are using Gov.uk's `Price Paid Data` which registers every property sale in
 England and Wales.
 They publish monthly data starting in 1995.

 https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads